benjasl-stripe/stripe-sandbox-test/README.md

-# Stripe API Express Server Sandboxes example
+# stripe sandbox test

-This is an Express server example that interacts with the Stripe API, it includes a test workflow that ensures the Stripe API is associated with a Stripe Sandbox environment named "dev-sandbox".
+This is an Express server example that interacts with the Stripe API.
+It includes a deployment [workflow](/.github/workflows/ci.yml) that runs a [test](/_tests_/app.test.js) ensures the Stripe API is associated with a Stripe Sandbox environment named "dev-sandbox".

 ## Prerequisites